The Origin of Human Nature

 Endorsements of The Origin of Human Nature

-human nature that glows with a deep respect for both science and the
+"In this intelligently written little book Albert Low gives us a modern Guide for the Perplexed; a richly thoughtful reflection on the roots of human nature that glows with a deep respect for both science and the spirit."

 Author of The Radiance of Being

 "Albert Low offers us a strikingly original vision of evolution and human nature.
 He presents us with a choice that is stark, with implications that are far-reaching.
 On the one hand, we can take the metaphor of “man as machine” literally and, as a consequence, abandon those very qualities that make us human and make life worth living.
 On the other hand we can come to see that the evolutionary process, and therefore ourselves, as fundamentally intelligent and creative.
 The choice, Low tells us, is fateful and ours to make."

 "The battles over evolution are fought by two sides that are far too rigid in their thinking, the Biblical literalists on the one hand and the mechanistically committed materialists on the other.
 But our human and spiritual nature is much bigger than fanatic literalism or scientistic dogmatism, and Low's refreshing book offers a more open direction to explore the potentials of evolution for real human beings."

 "In The Origin of Human Nature_ Albert Low Roshi offers us a larger context for thinking about evolution, a context that goes beyond the blindness of passivity and chance.
 Here, in the more gracious place Low provides, we can envision evolution's possibilities, possibilities that go far beyond selfish memes and reductive materialism.
 In providing us with a model of evolution that transcends that of Dawkins and Dennett, so Low also provides us with a a model of conversation and understanding that transcends Evolution vs Intellgent Design.
 We are all the richer for it."

 Franz Metcalfe, PhD